OPS-E2E-PPE/VBA-Docs/api/Outlook.NameSpace.AddStore.md

 ## Remarks

 Use the **RemoveStore** method to remove a .pst that is already added to a profile.

 ## Example

-This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file to the user?s profile.
+This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file to the user's profile.

 ```vb